May: The beautiful month

 IMG_20200524_131532.jpg

-So, once the world gets back to normal and people feel safe to travel, if you want to visit somewhere beautiful, Jersey in springtime is hard to beat.
+So, if you want to visit somewhere beautiful, Jersey in springtime is hard to beat.

 Previous